 For support of limited AoS slices not matching deployed TAs it is proposed that:

-Option1: Secondary TAs per cell based solution:

-- If the access to the network slice can be limited to only supporting devices (i.e. the slice customer can control the UE population): to retain the same behaviour as in current system (homogenous support in TA) a new feature is introduced in the system to handle secondary TAs for supporting UEs and networks.

-Editor's note: The above bullet is FFS and subject of feedback from RAN WGs.

 Option 2: reuse existing URSP rules with per cell level granularity:

 - Clarify that URSP rules allows a per cell level granularity that the UE is required to validate before using a URSP including an S-NSSAI, and also that the UE to apply the Route Selection Validation Criteria also for already established PDU Sessions and their traffic.
 This would then ensure cell level granularity of service availability without any protocol impacts, unless URSP rules is to be explicitly enhanced with new indication that the UE is to apply the Route Selection Validation Criteria also for already established PDU Sessions and their traffic.
 If the UE does not support enhancement of URSP to apply the Route Selection Validation Criteria also for already established PDU Sessions and their traffic, SM policies are enhanced to release the PDU Sessions for the concerned S-NSSAI when the UE moves out of the AoS.